Published: March 16th, 2021

 Our investigation revealed suspicious activity within a segment of our production grid environment containing a small number of Windows servers.
 The lateral movement from the initial access point to these servers is consistent with the mechanism described by Microsoft and other organizations that have documented the attack pattern of this threat actor.
 We determined that the threat actor leveraged our Windows environment to query, and potentially extract, certain encrypted service account credentials created by customers hosted in the United States and the United Kingdom.
 These credentials establish connections from Mimecast tenants to on-premise and cloud services, which include LDAP, Azure Active Directory, Exchange Web Services, POP3 journaling, and SMTP-authenticated delivery routes.
 We have no evidence that the threat actor accessed email or archive content held by us on behalf of our customers.

 Although we were not aware that any of the encrypted credentials were decrypted or misused, we issued a specific advisory to customers hosted in the United States and United Kingdom to take precautionary steps to reset their credentials.
-At this time, we published an additional public blog post.
+At this time, we published an additional public statement.

 As the investigation progressed, we determined that the threat actor had established additional access methods to the same segment of our production grid environment.
 We removed and blocked the threat actor’s means of access.
 All compromised systems were Windows-based and peripheral to the core of our production customer infrastructure.
 We completely replaced all compromised servers to eliminate the threat.